 Start Dates: Project is on-going, and you can join at any time, depending upon availability.
 Arrival dates on the 1st and 3rd Sunday of each month.

-Cost: $739 USD / £599 GBP for the first 3 weeks, price staggered for longer stays.
+Cost: from $645 USD, price staggered for longer stays.
 See Costs tab for further details

 Includes: all accommodation, breakfast, donation to project, orientation, airport pickup, intensive Portuguese lessons course (for stays of 4 weeks+) and integration into the project